translate/translate/docs/developers/styleguide.rst

         This method should always be used rather than trying to modify the list manually.

-        :type unit: TranslationUnit
-        :param unit: Any object that inherits from :class:`TranslationUnit`.
+        :param Unit unit: Any object that inherits from :class:`Unit`.
         """
         self.units.append(unit)